 120 film is a type of medium format film that was introduced in the beginning of the 20th century by Kodak.
 At the time, it was used all over the world by amateurs as well as professionals.
-Later on 120 film was gradually replaced by 35 mm film as the most popular format.
+Later on 120 film was gradually replaced by 35mm film as the most popular format.

-Today the digital cameras have taken over and film photographers are rare.
+Today digital cameras have taken over and film photographers are rare.
 But there is actually a small community still committed to the 120 film format.
 And according to me, this community is growing and 120 film is once again gaining more attention.

-Characteristics of 120 film
+Characteristics of 120 Film

 If you appreciate artistic and experimental photography and looking for a film that is something out of the ordinary, I have some tips for you.
-Try for example: red scale film (produces results with warm shades of red), infrared film (beautiful black and white photos that captures infrared light), slide film (nice colors if cross processed) and high speed film (results in photos with plenty of old-fashioned grain).
+Try, for example, red scale film (produces results with warm shades of red), infrared film (beautiful black and white photos that captures infrared light), slide film (nice colors if cross processed), and high speed film (results in photos with plenty of old-fashioned grain).

 Analog photography is fun and exciting so I suggest you get your hands on a medium format camera right away!
 It doesn’t have to be that expensive.
-There are various low-priced but cool lo-fi cameras available from Lomography for example.
+There are various low-priced but cool lo-fi cameras available from Lomography, for example.
 The most well-known and popular are the Diana and the Holga cameras.

 About the Author